‘Henry V. Langford Lifetime Service Award

 The Reverend Doctor Alvin Edwards is a pastor, civic activist, advocate for marginalizing people, trailblazer, educator, counselor, theologian, pulpiteer, and leader in matters of public policy.
 He is also a past mayor of Charlottesville, Virginia and is well known for his commitment to his family.
 A friend of his described him as a “Man with many hats.”
 Another friend described him as a person who “Gets things done!”.

-In March 2011 the MTM Foundation Board of Trustees established the Campbell/Wallace MTM Service Award to honor Dr. D. Ross Campbell, psychiatrist, and Rev. Archibald Wallace, III, Esquire, for their outstanding service to ministers and their families through MTM’s mission and ministry.
-Each year, one or more persons whose commitment of time, energy and expertise through the Ministering to Ministers Foundation will be honored by being recipients of the Campbell/Wallace Award.
+In March 2011 the Ministry’s Board of Trustees established the Campbell/Wallace Ministering to Ministers Service Award to honor Dr. D. Ross Campbell, psychiatrist, and Rev. Archibald Wallace, III, Esquire, for their outstanding service to ministers and their families through our mission and ministry.
+Each year, one or more persons whose commitment of time, energy and expertise through Ministering to Ministers will be honored by being recipients of the Campbell/Wallace Award.

 Each of these men has volunteered hundreds of hours during the past decade and a half reaching out to wounded ministers and their families.

-In September 2011, the MTM Foundation Board of Trustees awarded the first Campbell-Wallace MTM Service Award to William J. Irvin in recognition of his service in keeping with the guidelines of this award.
+In September 2011, the Ministry’s Board of Trustees awarded the first Campbell-Wallace Service Award to William J. Irvin in recognition of his service in keeping with the guidelines of this award.